apple/swift-algorithms/Guides/DegreeOfInclusion.md

 }
 ```

-The result is an enumeration type, instead of a simple `Bool`, so an useful
+The result is an enumeration detailing the precise containment relationship, if
-answer can be extracted if which source sequence is actually the superset is
-called from the wrong spot.
+any.
+If the result was `Bool`, then the method would need to be called again
+(with swapped arguments) to confirm the actual inclusion degree.

 ## Detailed Design

 The inclusion-detection methods are declared as extensions to `Sequence`.
 The
 overload that defaults comparisons to the standard less-than operator is
 constrained to when the `Element` type conforms to `Comparable`.

 A reported inclusion state is expressed with the `SetInclusion` type.
 This state
 is based on the existence of elements that are shared, exclusive to the first
 sequence, and exclusive to the second sequence.
 This includes all the
-degenerate combinations.
-Convenience properties are included for easy tests.
+degenerate combinations, which are the ones where at least one source is empty.
+Use the convenience properties `doesFirstIncludeSecond` and
+`doesSecondIncludeFirst` (and `areIdentical`) to actually check if one source is
+a superset of the other.

 ```swift
 enum SetInclusion {